DantuNandiniDevi/Caravel_pcb/README.md

 ![](images/Bootcode_end.png)

 Note:
-In this implementation the WREN command were not transmitted.
+In this implementation, the WREN command were not transmitted.

 # Designed PCB